Home | Old Testament Studies | Table of Contents | Previous Section | Next Section |

 For parallel words to "ways" see Special Topic: Terms for God's Revelation, VII.

-The names "Cushan" (BDB 469) and "Midian" (BDB 193) refer to the same area (both sides of the Gulf of Aqaba).
-It is the region where Moses' father-in-law lived (cf. Exodus 3).
+The names "Cushan" (BDB 469) and "Midian" (BDB 193) refer to the same region (both sides of the Gulf of Aqaba).
+It is the area where Moses' father-in-law lived (cf. Exod.
+3).

 The word "Cushan" occurs only here in the OT.
 It may refer to